yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 title: Portal Provider API
 custom_edit_url: https://github.com/Conflux-Chain/conflux-portal-docs/edit/master/docs/en/portal/API_Reference/Conflux_Provider.md
 ---
-Conflux Portal injects a global API into websites visited by its users at `window.conflux`.
+ConfluxPortal injects a global API into websites visited by its users at `window.conflux`.
 This API allows websites to request user login, load data from blockchains the user has a connection to, and suggest that the user sign messages and transactions.
 You can use this API to detect the user of an Conflux